-Pelicans-Knicks game postponed by earthquake
+Pelicans-Knicks game cut short by earthquake

 “I never remember them coming like this two days in a row,” said New York Knicks coach and California native David Fizdale, who is no stranger to quakes.

-The WNBA game between the Las Vegas Aces and Washington Mystics was suspended as well.
+The WNBA game between the Las Vegas Aces and Washington Mystics was suspended as well, with the Mystics leading 51-36 at halftime.
+Those teams will decide later how or if to proceed.

-“This is the first time this has ever happened to me, the first time I’ve ever experienced that, even in a basketball game,” said New Orleans’ Christian Wood, who played college ball at UNLV.
-“It’s funny, guys didn’t know what was going on.
-Some guys were still playing on the court.
-But it was a good chance to go out there and see guys, guys had a good opportunity to play, it was fun.
+“Due to the unforeseen earthquake, safety of the players, coaches and fans the WNBA has recommended postponing the completion” of the game,” the Aces said in a statement.

+New Orleans summer leaguer Christian Wood played college ball at UNLV, and said the quake was an in-game first for him.
+Play actually continued for a few seconds after the quake, and television cameras captured Pelicans general manager David Griffin looking at the scoreboard and reacting during the few seconds that tremors could be felt in Las Vegas.

 “I’ve been a part of earthquakes, but nothing while playing basketball,” Wood said.
 “It was cool, but I don’t want to be a part of it anymore.”